 If you’re planning to visit Strasbourg, make sure to dress according to the season.
 Fall and spring are extremely unpredictable, so you’ll want a warm coat on hand plus an umbrella and waterproof footwear.
 To really look like a local, pair a cute pair of practical booties with a neutral-toned or patterned scarf.
 The city gets decently hot in the summer and cold in the winter (though actual snow is a rare occurrence).
 Finally, sturdy footwear is advised in all seasons so that you aren’t distracted while trying to navigate winding cobblestone streets.

 There are all types of accommodation in Strasbourg, ranging from budget-friendly hostels to high-end boutique hotels featuring the star treatment.
 If you plan to visit during the high season, book well in advance to get your magical visit off to a great start.
+Last but not least, if you’re planning on seeing many of Strasbourg’s main paid attractions while in the city, then consider buying the Strasbourg 3-Day City Pass to save on time and money!

 Walking time: 38 minutes